b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 > **_Note:_** `cdf` in `Dsts.cdf` stands for [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function).
 For more information on `Dsts.cdf` see [these docs](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.cdf-Tuple{UnivariateDistribution,%20Real}) or for `Dsts.Normal` [those docs](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.Normal).

 The above is a classical method and it is useful to know it.
 Based on the z-score you can check the appropriate percentage/probability for a given value in a table that is usually placed at the end of a statistics textbook.
-We are going to use this method in the upcoming chapter on a Student's t-test (see @sec:compare_contin_data_one_samp_ttest).
+Make sure you understand it since, we are going to use this method in the upcoming chapter on a Student's t-test (see @sec:compare_contin_data_one_samp_ttest).

 Luckily, in the case of the normal distribution we don't have to calculate the z-score.
 The package can do that for us, compare